Skip to Main Content Scroll to the top Icon

 • Do not rip fruit off stems until you are ready to eat it, this also speeds up decomposition.

-• Avoid precut, prewashed salad kits unless you are going to eat them right away as they will spoil faster than regular produce.
+• Avoid precut, prewashed produce unless you are going to eat right away as it spoils faster than regular produce.

 • Go through your fridge, freezer and pantry every week before you plan your shopping trip and make a list of items that need to get eaten first.
 Plan a meal using those items.